Pokémon Picross (Game Boy Color)

 There are several graphics banks left over/modified from Picross 2, including remnants of Mario and Wario's sprites.

-Dumping some of the text in the game reveals the names for some otherwise inaccessible stages.
-One of these is "トゲピー" (Togepi), which appears after the unlockable Mew stage but before the Safari Zone stages.
-The other four appear after the Safari Zone stages:
+Present among the game's text are the names of several stages that aren't present in the game.
+One, "トゲピー" (Togepi), appears after the unlockable Mew stage but before the Safari Zone stages.
+Four other strings appear after the Safari Zone stages:

 - "モンスターボール" (Poké Ball)